CLEVELAND NATIONAL PEACE PLAN

-Under the agreement, the WCPM at the Worlds Children Peace Center provide vocational training to under-served veterans and youth, certifying the graduation of students over three years, with qualifying students receiving internationally recognized certificates.
+Under such an agreement, the WCPM at the Worlds Children Peace Center provide vocational training to under-served veterans and youth, certifying the graduation of students over three years, with qualifying students receiving internationally recognized certificates.
 The WCPM will also provide placement services to the students for jobs in Cleveland and abroad.

 David and Renate Jakupca